Unit 3: Glaciers, GPS, and Sea Level Rise

 In the Measuring the Earth with GPS module, this unit can be used in sequence with the other units or alone.
 If paired with Unit 4: Groundwater, GPS, and Water Resources, this unit should be used first, since it develops skills that students will then build on.
-This unit is an adaption of Ice and Sea Level Changes, Unit 4: An Uplifting Story of Sea Level Change.
+This unit is an adaption of Ice Mass and Sea Level Change - Unit 4: An Uplifting Story of Sea Level Change.

 Description and Teaching Materials

 Introductory Lecture (5 minutes)